 Boulder has been working on affordability and inclusivity for some time.
-Its inclusionary zoning ordinance has produced 3,300 affordable housing units since 2000.
+Its inclusionary zoning ordinance produced 3,300 affordable housing units between 2000 and 2016.
 Developers of projects with five or more units are required to construct 20 percent as permanently affordable, build off-site, donate land, or make a cash-in-lieu payment to the city's affordable housing fund.
 The city's goal is 10 percent permanently affordable housing; some 7.3 percent of the city's housing stock now qualifies.

 Part of the affordable program is aimed at middle-income housing: the city has a goal of creating 450 permanently affordable units for households earning 80 to 120 percent of AMI.
-Since 2000, 107 units for middle-income households have been built in new mixed-income neighborhoods on land annexed in north Boulder.
-Many are in the Holiday neighborhood, a mixeduse model of 42 percent affordable units integrated within a total of 333 townhomes, row houses, flats, live-work studios, and cohousing.
+Between 2000 and 2016, 107 units for middleincome households were built in new mixedincome neighborhoods on land annexed in north Boulder.
+Many are in the Holiday neighborhood, a mixed-use model of 42 percent affordable units integrated within a total of 333 townhomes, row houses, flats, live-work studios, and cohousing.
 Recently built middle-income units are located in the Northfield Commons neighborhood, where half of the 43 percent of affordable units in duplexes, fourplexes, sixplexes, and townhomes are reserved for middle-income households.